o19s/hello-ltr/README.md

 ## Setup Solr w/ LTR

-With Docker installed, a script will launch Solr & the config under the solr/ dir in the console:
+With Docker installed, a script will launch Solr along with each collection's config in the console:

 ```
 cd docker/solr